 Fire Ants

-Pharaoh and Other House Ants
+Pharaoh Ants

-Average Ant Exterminator Cost
+How Much Does Ant Exterminator Cost on Average?

 You can also opt for monthly treatments to maintain an ant-free home.
 These regular treatments start with an initial fee before a company charges you month to month.
 This initial visit typically costs between $150 and $300.
 After an initial treatment plan is created, expect to pay between $40 and $70 per follow-up appointment.

-Factors That Affect Ant Extermination Pricing
+What Factors Affect Ant Extermination Pricing?

 The cost of ant extermination is influenced by a variety of factors, such as ant type, the severity of an infestation, the square footage of your home, and necessary treatments.
 Below is a breakdown of each factor and how it impacts your total estimate.